brahimdidi/School-Library/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+vs code
+or any code editor

 ### Setup
+clone the repository .
+open the folder with your favorite code editor

 ### Install
+bundle Install

 ### Usage